 Lynn works for St. Jude Medical, a medical manufacturing company.
-She is an avid gardener and loves being outdoors -- but not during the frigid winters.
-She lives in Champlin, Minn.
+She is an avid gardener and loves being outdoors — but not during the frigid winters.
+She lives in Champlin, Minnesota.

 When my sister-in-law Deb became a follower of Jesus in 2002, I was overjoyed.
 But when she became involved in the Jehovah's Witnesses cult a few months later, I was heartbroken.